kurtkanaskie/product-recommendations-v1/README.md

 ### Train BigQuery to Predict Customer Propensity

-OLD: Follow the Machine Learning tutorial [Predicting customer propensity to buy by using BigQuery ML and AI Platform](https://cloud.google.com/architecture/predicting-customer-propensity-to-buy).
+Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml)

-NEW: Follow the Machine Learning tutorial [Building an e-commerce recommendation system by using BigQuery ML](https://cloud.google.com/architecture/building-a-recommendation-system-with-bigqueryml)
+    NOTE: Internal Google users, running the tutorial will require purchasing BigQuery flex slots which may require you to file an exemption, see [go/bq-flex-restrictions](https://g3doc.corp.google.com/cloud/helix/g3doc/reservations/flex-restrictions.md?cl=head) for more.

 Then return here to setup Spanner and Apigee.